 If you find Bethesda’s Pip-boy skin is worth 50 credits, pay to support Bethesda Softworks.
 Or choose from the large selection of skins on Nexusmods or on Bethesda.net, and consider giving the creator a donation.

-The Creation Club FAQ has been updated with note about working on a solution that removes the requirement for Creation Club content files included with the game’s patch.
+The Creation Club FAQ has been updated with note about working on a solution that removes the requirement for Creation Club content files included with the game’s patch on PC.

 Fallout 4 is a trademark of Bethesda Softworks LLC, Bethesda.net is a trademark of Zenimax Media.
 All other trademarks belong to their respective owners.